thisiskhan/vibeus-con/README.md

 # Likes and Matches
-If someone likes you or you like someone you or that person will be visible on the like panel and once again of you approve they're like you both will be visible on the match panel, now its time to start the conversation
+If someone likes you or you like someone you or that person will be visible on the like panel and once again of you approve they're like you both will be visible on the match panel, now its time to start the conversation.

 # Messaging your friend once you are matched
 Start a fun conversation about what you see on fees